 A new State Street branch of Irwin-Union Bank is built replacing the original Harry Weese building across the street (designed by Paul Kennon).

-The 2 outdoor skating rinks at the Hamilton Center Ice Arena are replaced and enclosed for year round skating (addition designed by Koster & Associates).
+The 2 outdoor skating rinks at the Lincoln Center Ice Arena are replaced and enclosed for year round skating (addition designed by Koster & Associates).
+The name of the building was later changed to the Hamilton Center to honor the family who donated the facility to the community.

 Senior Center opens in the old City Power House (adaptive reuse designed by Jim Paris).